This page aims to answer questions that parents, carers and Year 6 students may have before the start of school in September.

 - They should bring their trainers with them.

 What should students bring?

-What will students be doing during the day?
+What will students be doing during the three days?

 What are the lunch arrangements?